swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

     On Linux kernel > 6.5, verify fan presence detect and RPM by using lm-sensors and the [hp-wmi-sensors module](https://www.phoronix.com/news/HP-WMI-Sensors-Linux-Driver).
-    "Memory Fan0" is for fan connected to the shroud header and "Memory Fan1" is for the front fan:
+    "Memory Fan0" is for the fan connected to the shroud header and "Memory Fan1" is for the front fan:

     ```shell